Pimco sees higher world economic growth within next year

 The Newport Beach, California-based Pimco said in its Secular Outlook in May that U.S. economic growth would likely not be “much greater” than 2 percent over the next three-to-five years.

 Pimco, which stands for Pacific Investment Management Co., had $1.97 trillion in assets as of June 30, according to the firm’s website.
-The firm is a unit of European financial services company Allianz SE (ALVG.DE).
+The firm is a unit of European financial services company Allianz SE.

 Parikh said Japan’s economy is dependent upon the continuation of aggressive monetary stimulus policies.